philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 DNAStrand('AAAA');
 {% endhighlight %}

-Here I saved character to equal character, but the popped version.
+Here I saved the variable character to equal itself, but the popped version.
 And now we have our single character String value ready for change.
 Because we have a specific target for each character to equal (A - T, T - A and so on...) we know we need to make 'A' values equal a 'T'.

 {%highlight js%}
 function DNAStrand(dna) {